 Buffalo has been offering free land for a couple of decades already, although the land is not actually free and it costs $1.
 It is not clear if you can live completely off the grid or only partially at this time.
 Some of the plots of land have houses already built on them, you can also get these for free but you will have to renovate the property and to fix any violations of the building code the property may have.

 Do note that some building code violations can not be fixed without bulldozing the entire property so make sure in what you get into before you commit to it.
-The program is called the Urban Homestead Program, which has the main aim to occupy the vacant properties.
+The program is called the Urban Homestead Program, which has the main aim to occupy vacant properties.
 Generally speaking, it is a good idea to check out the property with an engineer to get an idea of how much it would cost you to renovate it.

 2. Lincoln KS

 Lincoln is a small town with around 3500 residents, the population has been on the decline for a couple of decades already so the local authorities try to give people a sweet deal if they move here.
 From an off grid living stand of point, Kansas is excellent, the climate is mild and you have plenty of options for growing crops.
-The local authorities offer the Free Home Site Program, which are plots of land already connected to the grid.
+The local authorities offer the Free Home Site Program, which is plots of land already connected to the grid.

 You will have to build a house on the property and you are not allowed to sell it for around 3 years, although even after 3 years you will still not be able to sell if the demand for housing is extremely low in this area.
 The bad news is that you will probably not be able to live completely off the grid but partially, most of the plots of land are fairly large so you will have no problem setting up a small garden.
 If you want to know more about off grid living in this state then check out my recent article Off grid living in Kansas ( The Sunflower State ).